Enumeration of graphs with a heavy-tailed degree sequence: Proof of Theorem

 Let $m\ge 1$ with $m\le m_{i,j}$, so that by (A1) we have $m^2=o(M_1)$.
 For any $\P\in \C\big({\bf M}(m)\big)$, define a ``switching'' operation as follows.
 Label the endpoints of the $m$ pairs between $i$ and $j$ as $2g-1$ and $2g$, $1\le g\le m$, where points $1,3,\ldots,2m-1$ are contained in vertex $i$.
 Pick another $m$ distinct pairs $x_1,\ldots,x_m$.
 Label the endpoints of $x_g$ as $2m+2g-1$ and $2m+2g$.
 The switching operation replaces pairs $\{2g-1,2g\}$ and $\{2m+2g-1,2m+2g\}$ by $\{2g-1,2m+2g-1\}$ and $\{2g,2m+2g\}$.
 See Figure~\ref{f:heavy} for an example when $m =2$.

-It is easy to see that this switching converts the pairing $\P\in\C\big({\bf M}(m)\big)$ to a pairing in $\C\big({\bf M}(0)\big)$, provided that none of the following conditions hold (though these are not all entirely necessary): \begin{description} \item {(i)} a pair $x_g$ is part of a non-loop multiple edge; \item {(ii)} a pair $x_g$ uses a vertex $w$ already adjacent in $\P$ to $i$ or $j$ by a multiple edge, and $x_g$ does not satisfy (i) (this would increase the multiplicity of a multiple edge); \item {(iii)} a pair $x_g$ uses a vertex $w$ already adjacent in $\P$ to $i$ or $j$ by a single edge (this would create a new multiple edge); \item{(iv)} some two pairs $x_g$ and $x_{g'}$ have a common end-vertex (if this were permitted, two of the new pairs can possibly create a multiple edge). \item{(v)} a pair $x_g$ is incident with $i$ or $j$ or is a loop. \end{description} We call a switching satisfying these conditions {\em good}.
+It is easy to see that this switching converts the pairing $\P\in\C\big({\bf M}(m)\big)$ to a pairing in $\C\big({\bf M}(0)\big)$, provided that none of the following conditions hold (though these are not all entirely necessary): \begin{description} \item {(i)} a pair $x_g$ is part of a non-loop multiple edge; \item {(ii)} a pair $x_g$ uses a vertex $w$ already adjacent in $\P$ to $i$ or $j$ by a multiple edge, and $x_g$ does not satisfy (i) (this would increase the multiplicity of a multiple edge); \item {(iii)} a pair $x_g$ uses a vertex $w$ already adjacent in $\P$ to $i$ or $j$ by a single edge (this would create a new multiple edge); \item{(iv)} some two pairs $x_g$ and $x_{g'}$ have a common end-vertex (if this were permitted, two of the new pairs can possibly create a multiple edge). \item{(v)} a pair $x_g$ is incident with $i$ or $j$ or is a loop. \end{description}